eYSIP-2016/eYSIP-2016-Sign-Language-Interpreter-Leap-Motion-Sensor-/README.md

-Sign Language Interpretation uses the following components:
+This project uses the following components:

 * **Leap Motion Sensor**